Dr. Jekyll & Mr. Hyde (2008 film)

-Dr. Jekyll & Mr. Hyde is a Canadian film directed by Paolo Barzman and starring Dougray Scott.
-Set in Montréal, Québec, Canada, it was released theatrically in both the US and UK in 2008 and on DVD in 2009.
+Dr. Jekyll & Mr. Hyde is a Canadian film directed by Paolo Barzman and starring Dougray Scott in the title role.
+Set and shot in Montréal, Québec, Canada, it was released theatrically in both the US and UK in 2008, and then on DVD in 2009.
+It was given as "second-tier premiere" on the ION network on May 17, 2008.

 Synopsis

 In modern day Boston, prominent medical researcher Dr. Henry Jekyll spends his evenings experimenting with a rare flower from the Amazon jungles.
 The natives say the flower has the power to separate the human soul into good and evil parts.
 After Jekyll's evil side, known as Mr. Hyde, commits a series of murders, Jekyll's DNA is found on one of the victims and he is arrested.
 Confined to an asylum, Jekyll realizes Hyde must be brought under control.
 He retains the services of attorney Claire Wheaton and tells her his story.
 Wheaton is skeptical until Jekyll gives her a locket worn by one of the murdered girls.
 Wheaton agrees to represent Jekyll and decides to argue in court that Jekyll and Hyde are two separate people and therefore should not be held responsible for each other's actions.